Upstate New York Revocable Trust Attorney

-A Revocable Trust does not protect a person's assets in the event of a catastrophic illness.
+A Revocable Trust does not protect your life savings in the event you need Nursing Home or Home Care.
 Since you can revoke the Trust, Medicaid can force you to revoke the Trust and withdraw all the Trust assets and use those assets towards the cost of care.

-A Revocable trust is a living trust created by a written agreement between the person setting up the Trust and the person chosen to manage the assets in the Trust.
+A Revocable trust is a living trust created by a written agreement between you and the person you choose to manage the assets in the Trust.
 You may designate yourself to serve as trustee.
 You may revoke or change the Trust at any time.
 You may reserve the right to withdraw income and principal at any time.
-The terms of the Trust Agreement should be tailored to meet your specific needs and objectives.
+The terms of the Trust Agreement should be written to meet your personal needs and goals.

 A Supplemental Needs Trust is a trust which provides for a person with disabilities.
 Under this type of trust, the person with disabilities would receive distributions to supplement any benefits he/she was receiving from governmental programs.
 The person with disabilities would not be disqualified from receiving such governmental benefits.
 By making a Supplemental Needs Trust part of the beneficiary clause of a Revocable Trust, the person with disabilities will be quickly provided for without the delays and costs of Probate.